 The defender believes it is risky to focus too heavily on winning Europe's top prize and claims his side need to show a broader range of tactical approaches to games

-The Spanish champions face Eredivsie title-holder Ajax on Wednesday at Camp Nou as they look to put last season's humbling defeat to Bayern Munich behind them, but Pique believes too much focus on lifting Europe's top prize can ultimately work against a team come the end of the season.
+The Spanish champions face Eredivsie title-holders Ajax on Wednesday at Camp Nou as they look to put last season's humbling defeat to Bayern Munich behind them, but Pique believes too much focus on lifting Europe's top prize can ultimately work against a team come the end of the season.

-"We have spoken to Martino about changes, and we have a team with very offensive players.
+"We have spoken to Martino about changes and we have a team with very offensive players.
 When we're 3-0 up, we carry on attacking when other clubs would sit on that result - we don't know how to do that.
 This club can't consider that option."

 Finally, Pique acknowledged the benefit of Barca's La Masia contingent breaking into the side over recent years, admitting that the emergence of the likes of Lionel Messi, Andres Iniesta and Xavi has been the only way they have coped with the spending power of Real Madrid.